krischan1410/homebridge-brunner-eas/README.md

 </span>

 This is a simple Homebridge plugin providing access to the EAS device of Brunner (Elektrische Abbrand-Steuerung = Electric Burndown Control).
-It implements a single accessory, the temparature sensor located inside the oven.
+It implements a single accessory, the temperature sensor located inside the oven.

 ### Customise Plugin